 You also get to decide how quickly you want to complete your course.

-Some students can gain a diploma in 6 months, but 9-12 months is far more realistic.
+Some students can gain a diploma in 9-12 months.
 Considering you have two years to complete the course, you have a great deal of flexibility.

 Factor in birthdays, holidays, date nights, lads’ nights or any other night that you would normally have.
 While study is important it shouldn’t be at the cost of your work-life balance.